maymoonaht/PioneerModel/README.md

 Slightly further adjusted Pioneer 3-DX model forked from https://github.com/SD-Robot-Vision/PioneerModel that itself was a slightly adjusted pioneer model that was obtained from https://github.com/RafBerkvens/ua_ros_p3dx

+(Forked from [https://github.com/cmcghan/PioneerModel](cmcghan/PioneerModel).
+AS4SR/PioneerModel is the most up-to-date fork in this series.)

 Quick Description
 -----------------